f

 • Individual public or private pre-K through 12 schools, with rare exceptions

-• Organizations established within the last three years
+• Organizations established within the last three years or with an annual operating budget of less than $300,000

 • Requests for ongoing operations or routine program costs are typically not eligible